 - Get the contract.
 What the contract says is really important.
 Force majeure clauses do vary.
 The application of the specific words to the precise facts is crucial - every case is different.

 - What law applies?
 The impact of a force majeure event will depend on the governing law.
 This note is for contracts subject to English law only.
 Each country's laws on force majeure do vary.
-We have also put together alerts on force majeure in Canada and China.
+We have also put together alerts on force majeure in Canada, China, and the UAE.

 - Identify what is causing the supply issue.
 COVID-19 does not itself usually stop a contract being fulfilled.
 It is the consequences of COVID-19 which causes problems.
 For example, is the issue that a factory has been closed due to a government instruction, or is it because of workforce issues due to lockdown/remote working?
 Identifying what is actually causing problems is important for the legal analysis.